openSUSE Tumbleweed

 Users coming from other distributions may run into issues when using Tumbleweed due its default settings.
 This guide attempts to point out some of these within the relevant sections.
 A few general items that a user should be aware of before trying openSUSE are:

-2. The package manager is zypper, which is RPM-based and relatively similar to Fedora's dnf.
-The Arch wiki provides a helpful table comparing common package manager commands.
+.
+The Arch wiki provides a helpful table comparing common package manager commands. zypper

 Preparations